yidas/deployer-php-cli/README.md

 - ***Filter** for excluding specified files support*

-helping developers to deploy codes from local instance to remote instances.
+Helping developers to deploy codes from local instance to remote instances.

 ---